ItsIrv/quvel-kit/docs/backend/tenant-module.md

 - Adds the tenant_id when creating new records
 - Filters queries to only include records for the current tenant
 - Prevents cross-tenant operations (saves, updates, deletes)
+- Configures broadcast channels with tenant context for notifications

 ## Tenant Management